SimoneDelMotto/Git_Workshop_1206/README.md

 # My Project

 Demo repository, this file is a modification excersise

+This line has been addded via linux console